TheArturZh/RTerrainGenerator/README.md

 All modules are linked with relative pathes, and it means that they can be placed anywhere you want (keeping the original structure).

-There are already built packages that you can import in Roblox Studio and .rbxlx example places in Releases tab.
+There are already built .rbxlx places with example-of-use script and .rbmx model files in Releases tab.
 However, you can also build it yourself:

 ## Building the project